bitfoundation/bitplatform/docs/bit-server-side/odata.md

 [Function] is used to return data, it has to return data, and it accepts simple type parameters like int, string, enum, etc.
 [Action] is used to do something, its return value is optional, and it accepts single/list of DTO(s), complex type(s) (DTO without key) or simple type parameters like int, string, enum, etc.

 Run the app and you're good to go.
+By opening http://localhost:9000/odata/swagger/, you see swagger's console.
 By opening http://localhost:9000/odata/MyApp/$metadata you see $metadata. $metadata describes your DTO classes, complex types, enums, actions and functions in a standard format.
 There are tools in several languages to generate client side proxy for you.
 You can see the list of libraries and tools [here](http://www.odata.org/libraries/).
 Note that you can call OData controllers using jquery ajax, fetch, etc too, as they're REST APIs.
-[There is a library](https://github.com/rbeauchamp/Swashbuckle.OData) to generate swagger from your odata metadata if you prefer to use swagger.

 Open this url in your browser: http://localhost:9000/odata/MyApp/Customers/MyApp.GetActiveCustomers You see 50 customers which are active.
 It runs something like this on a database: